moby/moby/docs/sources/examples/postgresql_service.md

-page_title: PostgreSQL service How-To
+page_title: Dockerizing PostgreSQL
 page_description: Running and installing a PostgreSQL service
 page_keywords: docker, example, package installation, postgresql

-# PostgreSQL Service
+# Dockerizing PostgreSQL

 > **Note**:
->
-> - This example assumes you have Docker running in daemon mode.
-For
->   more information please see [*Check your Docker
->   install*](../hello_world/#running-examples).
 > - **If you don't like sudo** then see [*Giving non-root
 >   access*](/installation/binaries/#dockergroup)

 ## Installing PostgreSQL on Docker

-Assuming there is no Docker image that suits your needs in [the index]( http://index.docker.io), you can create one yourself.
+Assuming there is no Docker image that suits your needs on the [Docker Hub]( http://index.docker.io), you can create one yourself.

-Start by creating a new Dockerfile:
+Start by creating a new `Dockerfile`:

 > **Note**:
-> This PostgreSQL setup is for development only purposes.
+> This PostgreSQL setup is for development-only purposes.
 Refer to the
 > PostgreSQL documentation to fine-tune these settings so that it is
 > suitably secure.